 If the former Choices customer is engaged in work, training, or education at any level, then the Board must ensure that Choices child care continues for the duration of the 12-month eligibility period, and no Activity Interruption is entered.

 If the customer is no longer participating in any work, training, or education activity at any level, then the Board child care contractor must enter an Activity Interruption into the child care case management system.
-The Activity Interruption Start Date immediately follows the Choices case closure date.
+The Activity Interruption start date immediately follows the Choices case closure date.

 Boards must inform child care contractors that the Choices program staff will outreach former Choices customers whose cases were closed for noncompliance.
 However, Choices outreach does not indicate that a customer is participating again.
 Choices staff will send an automated referral from the workforce case management system when a Choices customer whose Choices case was previously closed begins participating again.